 Universal platforms (Mac, Windows, Linux)

 Free internet updates for all versions of 11.xx, including airport improvements

-With a brand new user interface, and a new level of quality in the included aircraft, X-Plane 11 is the upgrade you’ve been hoping for.
+A whole new look, and a new level of quality in the included aircraft, X-Plane 11 is the upgrade you’ve been hoping for.

 Minimum Hardware Requirements: